Table of Contents

 The procedure for the absorption test on bricks includes the following series of steps:

 i.
 The brick specimen is first dried in the ventilated oven at a temperature ranging from 105 degree Celsius to 115 degree Celsius until the specimen attains a constant mass.

 ii.
 The heated specimen is then allowed to cool at room temperature.

 iii.
 The specimen is weighed and its mass is recorded ( M1).

 iv.
-Then, the specimen is immersed in water at a temperature of about 27 degree Celsius for a period of 24 hours.
+Then, the specimen is immersed in water at a temperature of about 27 degree Celsius for 24 hours.

 v.
 The brick specimen is taken out from the water and wiped with a clean cloth to remove the traces of water that may be present.

 vi.
 The specimen thus obtained is then weighed (M2).

 3. Calculation of Water Absorption of Bricks

 Water absorption by the brick specimen is given by the formula,

 The average result shall be reported.